 Healthcare ReformJune 4, 2019

-One of my top priorities this year was to reduce health-care costs and find innovative ways to improve the quality of health care for the people of Hartford.
+One of my top priorities this year was to reduce health-care costs and find innovative ways to improve the quality of health care.

 To accomplish that goal, legislation was written by borrowing innovative ideas from the federal Affordable Care Act (ACA) and plans other states developed, while also incorporating the best thinking of our leaders in the health-care field right here in Connecticut.

 The legislation establishes a state-level reinsurance program for reducing premium costs and replaces an expired ACA program.

 Reinsurance is a well-established industry system that creates a pool to pay high-cost claims, allowing insurers to reduce risk and lower premiums.
 The program is funded through a small assessment on health insurance plans in the state.
 That assessment is expected to raise $20 million a year, less than was assessed under the ACA.